jnozzi/cocoadev.com/markdown/EditorWithBreakpoints.md

-Hope you don't get confused when I call an General/NSScrollView General/MyTextView (this is what IB does, so I got into the habit of doing it).
-Interface Builder's Text View is actually a scroll view with an General/NSTextView as the document view.
+Hope you don't get confused when I call an NSScrollView MyTextView (this is what IB does, so I got into the habit of doing it).
+Interface Builder's Text View is actually a scroll view with an NSTextView as the document view.

 Not sure how far along you are with your program, so here's a couple of ways you can use this custom object.

-1. If you already have a scroll view with a ruler view, just replace the ruler view with General/MyRulerView.
+1. If you already have a scroll view with a ruler view, just replace the ruler view with MyRulerView.

-2. If you want to use General/MyTextView as a custom view in IB do the following:
+2. If you want to use MyTextView as a custom view in IB do the following:
- *drag the object file (General/MyTextView.h) from PB to the General/MainMenu.nib in IB *drag and drop a Custom View object into a window.
+ *drag the object file (MyTextView.h) from PB to the MainMenu.nib in IB *drag and drop a Custom View object into a window.
  *select the Custom View by clicking on it
  *hit Command-1 to bring the info window to the front *select Custom Class from the drop down menu in the info window.
- *select General/MyTextView
+ *select MyTextView

-now make the needed connections and add the General/IBOutlet to your controller object
+now make the needed connections and add the IBOutlet to your controller object

 -- zootbobbalu